 How to evaluate your loved one’s care options.

 Choosing the best care option for your loved one can be a challenging process.
-After you narrow your list to two or three choices in the Greenville, SC, area, the next step is to visit each skilled nursing community to find one that feels like home.
+After you narrow your list to two or three choices in the Greenville, SC, area, the next step is to visit each skilled nursing facilities to find one that feels like home.

 In preparation for your visits, here are a few suggestions and a handy checklist of questions to get you started in your search for nursing homes in Greenville, SC.